Alexander Hart: American Civil War

-Religious/Personal life
+Religious and personal life

 Hart was born in New Orleans, the oldest of Isaac and Julia Hart's twelve children.
 He married his fiancée, Leonora Levy, (mentioned in his journal entry dated November 30, 1864, as "Leonna") in Richmond, Virginia, August 15, 1866, and had four children.
 (See the Hart family genealogy).

 Two of Leonora's brothers also fought for the Confederacy, including Captain Ezekiel "Zeke" Levy and Isaac J. Levy, both of the 46th Virginia Infantry.
 The latter was killed in action on Sunday, August 21, 1864, just shy of his twenty-second birthday.
 Isaac J. Levy's tombstone contains descriptions of his valor and commitment to his faith.
 One such example of his adherence to the strictures of Jewish observance are contained in a letter to his sister, Leonora, in which he describes the observance of his last Passover in 1864.

 Captain Ezekiel Levy is mentioned in Hart's diary's April 2, 1865, entry.
 Hart's sister-in-law (Leonora's sister), Sarah Levy, married Corporal Edwin I. Kursheedt, a soldier in the Louisiana Washington Artillery battalion.

 Many Jewish soldiers are listed as having fought under Hart in The American Jew as Patriot, Soldier and Citizen.
 Among the Jewish officers who fought in the Louisiana Fifth were Lieutenant L.S.
 Lipman, who died in battle May 9, 1863, and is buried in the Cemetery for Hebrew Confederate Soldiers in Richmond, Virginia, and Captain David Cohen Labatt.
 About Labatt, the book notes that "...in consequence of severe illness, contracted in the service, resulting in chronic asthma, Captain Labat was compelled to resign his commission, J. Bankhead Magruder, the General commanding, endorsed the Captain's letter of resignation with the words: 'Captain Labat's resignation is a loss to the public service.'"